 2. Tracking commercial fleets

-Commercial fleet companies use GPS to monitor and dispatch large fleets of vehicles, assets, and trailers.
+Commercial fleet companies use GPS to track, monitor and dispatch large fleets of vehicles, assets, and trailers.

 3. Heavy machinery operations